-With Parasoft C/C++test fully integrated into their software development process, the avionics company created a custom static analysis ruleset to evaluate their company-wide software against their safety-critical focused coding standard.
+With Parasoft C/C++test fully integrated into their software development process, the avionics company created a custom static program analysis ruleset to evaluate their company-wide software against their safety-critical focused coding standard.

-With the tools in place and process incorporated into part of the development workflow, they get immediate feedback during coding to help developers conform to the custom standards and help new developers get
+With the tools in place and process incorporated into part of the development workflow, they get immediate feedback during coding to help developers conform to the custom standards and help new developers get up to speed.

 Learn how your avionics software development team can leverage one unified testing solution to optimize multiple automated testing technologies and maximize testing ROI.
 Download the whitepaper.